Case Study of Judy M of Southern Missouri, USA - Sufferer of Adductor Spasmodic Dysphonia

 Now, my reader, you probably can’t help but wonder… And, in my opinion, your thoughts were right.
 Indeed…, given just a little bit of that information which I was apprised with, there should be no surprise, or wonder, as to why Judy ended up with the Spasmodic Dysphonia voice disorder.

 In addition, apparently, Judy - for some time - also had very high blood pressure.
 So the combination of the vice disorder and blood pressure could easily suggest an upcoming stroke… Luckily, besides treating her voice disorder, I was also able to bring Judy’s blood pressure quite a bit lower, advocating some natural herbal and homeopathic remedies.

 In fact, Judy’s Adductor Spasmodic Dysphonia was much easier to treat.
 If she were to have Abductor Spasmodic Dysphonia, the matter would be much more complicated.
-The Adductor Spasmodic Dysphonia is much milder and the voice does not have as many uncontrollable spasms opposed to Abductor Spasmodic Dysphonia which is usually neurologically-induced or cause by self-inflicted injury…
+The Adductor Spasmodic Dysphonia is much milder and the voice does not have as many uncontrollable spasms as opposed to Abductor Spasmodic Dysphonia which is usually neurologically induced or caused by self-inflicted injury…